Pablo González (footballer, born 1993): Villarreal

-Later years
+Later career

 González ended his contract with Villarreal in July 2015 and, on 28 August, joined third division club CD Toledo on loan from SD Huesca.
 He played his first game on 12 September, featuring 28 minutes in a 3–0 away win over SD Leioa, and the move was subsequently made permanent.

 González spent the next two seasons still in the Spanish third tier, with Club Recreativo Granada and Salamanca CF UDS.
 He scored his first goal for the former on 10 September 2017, in a 1–0 away victory against Córdoba CF B.

 On 16 January 2019, González signed a two-and-a-half-year deal with FK Dukla Prague of the Czech First League.
 He suffered relegation in June, but returned to the country's main division three months later with SK Sigma Olomouc.

+González returned to the Czech top flight in October 2023, on a one-year contract at FC Zlín from Israeli Premier League's Hapoel Tel Aviv FC.
+He moved to the Cypriot First Division for the 2024–25 campaign, with Ethnikos Achna FC.